What Is Cloud Hosting?

 Dedicated server hosting allows you full control over your hosting environment, while cloud hosting is easier to operate as it comes with a certain level of technical support from the hosting provider.

-Both cloud and dedicated server hosting are considered high-end hosting solutions, however, they are clearly delineated thanks to a few notable differences.
+Both cloud and dedicated server hosting are considered high-end hosting solutions, however, they have been delineated thanks to a few notable differences.
 First and foremost, dedicated server hosting offers much better privacy and security.
-This is due to the fact that when you purchase a dedicated server, no third parties will have access to it.
+This is because when you purchase a dedicated server, no third parties will have access to it.

 Cloud hosting, on the other hand, can offer better uptime and overall stability since it uses multiple servers to power a website rather than a single, albeit dedicated, server.
 The use of multiple virtual servers also means that cloud hosting has the potential to outperform even the most powerful dedicated hosting solutions.